almatrass/AlmaDonationBot/README.md

 For Windows users, simply just run the `install.bat`, then `start.bat` files.

 For Linux/Mac users, navigate to the directory in Terminal, eg. `cd /home/user/AlmaDonationBot-master`.
-The run command `npm i`, and then `node bot` to run the bot.
+Then run the command `npm i`, and then `node bot` to run the bot.